2017 Bulgaria Global Money Week

 Global Money Week 2015 witnessed Bulgarian Stock Exchange for the first time join major stock exchanges around the world in the celebrations by hosting an Opening Bell Ceremony on 10 March for a group of students from the National Trade and Banking High School in Sofia, where they had a chance to symbolically open trading at the bourse.
 After the official ceremony, managers of the Bulgarian Stock Exchange conducted a seminar about the history of the Bulgarian capital market and held a discussion and lecture on ‘The Economic Role of the Capital Market’.

 “It is great that we can be part of the global initiative Global Money Week as well as to be here at the Bulgarian Stock Exchange -Sofia.
 It gives us the perfect opportunity to see real life experts and for them to give us examples of their experience.
 Having a better financial education is important and Global Money Week is great way to stimulate this and to engage young people.”
 Toma, 18 years old, student of Bulgarian Trade and Banking High School

 Integra Association in Bulgaria also conducted a variety of activities for Global Money Week and Aflatoun Day on 17 March.
-These included an open day at the business incubator in Burgas, training for “Aflateen” students and their teachers, establishment of the Youth Aflatoun Council in Bulgaria, and a training session for teachers and professionals working with children and youth in the implementation of Aflateen model at school and after-school clubs.
+These included an open day at the business incubator in Burgas, training for “Aflateen” students and their teachers, the establishment of the Youth Aflatoun Council in Bulgaria, and a training session for teachers and professionals working with children and youth to implementat the Aflateen model at schools and after-school clubs.

 2013 Bulgaria Global Money Week